 - 3.1 NI departments are required to provide, on a monthly basis, accurate details of accrued DEL and AME spend at record number level for the preceding month(s) and forecast spend for the remaining months of the year.
 To facilitate this CED will issue a spreadsheet to departmental Finance Branch contacts to which relevant data should be added.
-To allow CED to comply with the HM Treasury timetable for returns (by 10am on the 8th working day) this must be received by 5pm on the date notified in the commissioning e-mail (usually the 6th working day of the month) via e-mail to ced.cfg@finance-ni.gov.uk and copied to your Supply team.. - 3.2 You will note the very short window between CED receiving departmental returns and having to submit this to HM Treasury.
-To enable all the checks of departmental data and analysis of the overall Northern Ireland position to be completed in this timeframe it is critically important that all departments adhere to the deadline set. - 3.3 The most recent confirmed monitoring position is noted for each of the categories.
-Departments should not amend the figures shown in the approved monitoring column, these are fixed and confirmed at a point in time and not subject to amendment outside of a monitoring exercise. - 3.4 For each DEL expenditure area the total Outturn and Forecast Outturn must not exceed the monitoring position i.e. non ring-fenced Resource DEL, ring-fenced Resource DEL, Capital DEL and FT Capital DEL.
-Any templates found in breach of the monitoring position at that level will be returned for immediate correction.
-For AME expenditure the Outturn and Forecast Outturn provided must be the most up to date information and is not constrained to an approved monitoring position.
+To allow CED to comply with the HM Treasury timetable for returns (by 10am on the 8th working day) this must be received by 5pm on the date notified in the commissioning e-mail (usually the 6th working day of the month) via e-mail to ced.cfg@finance-ni.gov.uk and copied to your Supply team. - 3.2 You will note the very short window between CED receiving departmental returns and having to submit this to HM Treasury.
+To enable all the checks of departmental data and analysis of the overall Northern Ireland position to be completed in this timeframe it is critically important that all departments adhere to the deadline set.